notangelmario/notangelmario/README.md

 - 🖥️ Main operating system is Linux 🐧
 <sup>(Don't affiliate me with the community though)</sup>

-- 🤝 I’m looking for help with [Mauv](https://github.com/notangelmario/mauv)
+- 🤝 I’m looking for help with [Arta Inteligentei](https://ai.angelmario.eu/)

 - 👨‍💻 You can see more about me at [angelmario.eu](https://angelmario.eu)